mwshinn/paranoidscientist/README.md

 to define a new type which only supports either Numpy or non-Numpy types.
 In most situations, it is expected that the default behavior will suffice.

+### What types are included by default?

+- Numeric types:
+    - Numeric: Any real number, plus inf/-inf/nan.
+    - ExtendedReal: Any real number plus inf/-inf.
+    - Number: Any real number.
+    - Integer: An integer.
+    - Natural0: A natural number including 0.
+    - Natural1: A natural number starting with 1.
+    - Range(x,y): A number in the interval [x,y].
+    - RangeClosedOpen(x,y): A number in the interval [x,y).
+    - RangeOpenClosed(x,y): A number in the interval (x,y].
+    - RangeOpen(x,y): A number in the range (x,y).
+    - Positive0: A positive number or zero.
+    - Positive: A positive number excluding zero.
+    - NDArray(d=None, t=None): A Numpy NDArray.
+Optionally, require
+      it to have `d` dimensions.
+Optionally, require elements of the array to be of type `t` (which can be any Paranoid type).
+- Other:
+    - Unchecked(t=None): Do not check the type for this element.
+      Optionally, a Paranoid type `t` can be passed as a type to generate during automated testing (to allow testing of functions of unchecked type).
+    - Constant(v): Can only be the value `v`.
+    - Self: A special type to use inside classes for the `self` argument.
+    - Nothing: Can only be None.
+    - Function: Any Python function.
+    - Boolean: Either True or False.
+    - And(t1, t2, ...): Any number of Paranoid types may be passed as
+      arguments.
+Require a value to satisfy all of these types.
+    - Or(t1, t2, ...): Any number of Paranoid types may be passed as
+      arguments.
+Require a value to satisfy at least one of these types.
+    - Not(t): Can be anything other than the Paranoid type `t`.
+- Collections:
+    - Set(els): The argument `els` should be a list of accepted values.
+This is equivalent to an enum.
+For example, Set([0, 1, 2, 3]) accepts only these four numbers.
+    - List(t): A Python list with elements of Paranoid type `t`
+    - Dict(k, v): A Python dictionary where keys have Paranoid type `k` and values have Paranoid type `v`.
+- Strings:
+    - String: Any string.
+    - Identifier: Any non-empty string containing only alpha-numeric characters plus underscores and hyphens.
+    - Alphanumeric: Any non-empty alphanumeric string.
+    - Latin: Any non-empty string with Latin characters only.